harveyworkexperience/C-Video-Live-Streaming/README.md

 * Clone the repository.

-## Running
+## Running on the same machine
-* Open two separate instanes of Visual Studios 2017.
+1. Open two separate instanes of Visual Studios 2017.
-* In one of them, open the ImageUDPServer solution and in the other open the ImageUDPClient solution.
+2. In one of them, open the ImageUDPServer solution and in the other open the ImageUDPClient solution.
-* Build everything.
+3. Build everything.
-* Run an instance of the ImageUDPServer project.
+4. Run an instance of the ImageUDPServer project.
-* Run an instance of either the ImageUDPClient project.
+5. Run an instance of either the ImageUDPClient project.

+## Running on separate machines (Tested only through the same WiFi)
+**Important:** Follow the **ImageUDPServer Machine** instructions ***Before*** following the **ImageUDPClient Machine** instructions.
+The reason for this is because the ImageUDPClient projects will just close if they don't instantly connect to a server (I might get around to fixing this later).

+### ImageUDPServer Machine
+1. Build and run an instance of the ImageUDPServer project.
+2. Copy the IPv4 address (Under the Wireless LAN Adapter WiFi).

+### ImageUDPClient Machine
+1. Open Windows Command Prompt.
+2. Type in `ipconfig` and press enter.
+3. Choose and open the ImageUDPClient or MultiImageUDPClient projects.
+4. Replace the IP address in the IPEndPoint ep variable (Located near the top of the *Program.cs* file) to be the IP address you had just copied.
+5. Save, build and run the instance.

 ## TODO/WISHLIST
 * UDPServer cannot serve multiple clients.
 So a new instance will need to run whenever, you want to try out a different client.
 Want to fix this.